 - Early application of resiliency principles in the life cycle.
 Resiliency considerations should be integral to the scoping, design, build and testing phases in the Systems Development Life Cycle (SDLC).
 Early review and application of security and resiliency principles makes the overall approach proactive in nature and reduces the effort of securing the system long term.
 Working reactively to close vulnerabilities later is almost always more expensive.

 - Dependency analysis.
 Review and analyze configuration, as well as upstream and downstream data flow.
-This will help you determine potential single points of failure, vulnerable exploitation targets and possibilities of privilege escalation due to access so you can strengthen disaster recovery protocols, improve your backup environment and identify the critical human resources involved in the cyber event response chain.
+This will help you determine potential single points of failure, vulnerable exploitation targets and possibilities of privilege escalation due to access so you can strengthen disaster recovery (DR) protocols, improve your backup environment and identify the critical human resources involved in the cyber event response chain.

 - Community intelligence.
 In an era when technology is continuously changing and advanced persistent threats are always findings new ways to evade technical and nontechnical controls, including user controls, it’s important to keep a watch out for inputs from the industry to see which new trends and countermeasures are being deployed.